ArihantGarg1386/Phishing-email-Analyzer/README.md

-# Email Forensics

-A static analysis and threat-intelligence verification tool that scans raw email files (`.eml` / `.txt`) for phishing and spoofing indicators, then cross-checks its own findings against real-world threat intelligence APIs before producing a final verdict.
+A static analysis and threat-intelligence verification tool that scans raw email files for phishing and spoofing indicators, then cross-checks its own findings against real-world threat intelligence APIs to give a final verdict.

-Most beginner phishing detectors stop at keyword matching.
  This tool is built around a two-stage model: an independent heuristic engine that judges the email on its own structural and linguistic merits, and a verification layer that confirms (or contradicts) those findings against external reputation services — VirusTotal and Google Safe Browsing.
 The disagreement between the two is itself reported, because in real-world triage, knowing *where* automated systems disagree is often more useful than a single confidence number.

 ```
 $ email-forensics --file suspicious_email.txt